influxdata/docs-v2/content/kapacitor/v1.5/administration/security.md

 * To set the `subscription-protocol`:

 `curl -kv -d '{ "set": { "subscription-protocol": "https" } }' https://localhost:9092/kapacitor/v1/config/influxdb/`

+* If Kapacitor is behind a reverse proxy, set the `subscription-path` to append to the InfluxDB subscription URL: curl -kv -d '{ "set": { "subscription-path": "/path/behind/reverse-proxy" } }' https://localhost:9092/kapacitor/v1/config/influxdb/

 * To set the path to the CA Certificate: